 Of course, an online property as popular is Amazon isn’t going to just attract genuine reviewers.
 It’s also going to attract its fair share of scammers, spammers, and trolls.

-That’s why Amazon has put in place a set of rules that apply to people who want to participate in its online community.
+That’s why the retail giant has put in place its Amazon community guidelines that apply to people who want to participate in its online community.
 Here’s what you need to know about the Amazon review guidelines.

 The first thing you need to know is that Amazon doesn’t just view its community as a “nice to have.”
 It takes the integrity of the community very seriously.

-If you’re found in violation of community rules, you could lose the ability to use community features, have your products delisted (if you’re a seller), and/or lose your account completely.
+If you’re found in violation of Amazon community guidelines, you could lose the ability to use community features, have your products delisted (if you’re a seller), and/or lose your account completely.

 Even worse: you might end up in court.
 That’s no joke.